 - Homework assignments, Worksheets and Laboratory Exercises will be assigned throughout the semester (approximately 35-50 graded assessments) related to both laboratory and lecture materials, and may include completing worksheets, performing reading assignments, completing simulated laboratory exercises, working genetics problems, writing and typing short reports, watching specific video clips, etc. and will be worth anywhere from approximately 5 to 20 points each. - Worksheets, Homework Assignments and Lab Exercises are weighted in the final Gradebook calculated so that they make up approximately 20% of the Course Grade.
-These assignments will be posted within each corresponding Week of Learning Materials on Blackboard, along with instructions. - Late assignments and lab exercises may be accepted for up to one week after the due date (except those assignments and exercises scheduled due beginning the week of testing when worksheet answers may be posted), if the student receives permission from the Instructor AND notifies Instructor within 24 hours of due date; however, late work will lose 25% of its potential value. - When completing any handwritten assignment, the writing needs to be legible and organized. - When photographs of handwritten assignments are submitted as uploads to Blackboard, they must be formatted in the correct file type in order to be viewed and graded by the instructor (jpg or jpeg file or pdf types, as given in each assignment instructions).
+These assignments will be posted within each corresponding Week of Learning Materials on Blackboard, along with instructions. - Late Homework or Lab Assignment Worksheets may be accepted for up to one week after the due date (except those assignments and exercises scheduled due beginning the week of testing when worksheet answers might be posted), if the student receives permission from the Instructor ahead of the due date and time; however, approved late work loses 25% grade value. - When completing any handwritten assignment, the writing needs to be legible and organized. - When photographs of handwritten assignments are submitted as uploads to Blackboard, they must be formatted in the correct file type in order to be viewed and graded by the instructor (jpg or jpeg file or pdf types, as given in each assignment instructions).

-Summary of Grades: Four major Exams: approx. 60% of Final grade
+Summary of Grades:

-Blackboard Quizzes: approx. 20% of Final grade

-Worksheets & Lab Simulations: approx. 20% of Final grade
+Four major Exams: approx. 60% of Final grade Blackboard Quizzes: approx. 20% of Final grade Worksheets & Lab Simulations: approx. 20% of Final grade

-Category Approx. Available Points Approximate % of Final Grade Unit Exams (4) = approx. 60% Final Grade Calculation 4 @ 100 points = 400 Weighted to equal Official Blackboard Quizzes Best 6 out of 7 @ Approximately 80% of Final approx. 20% Final Grade 20 points = 100 Grade (Notice that these points Calculation are more WORTH MORE than Assignment or Lab Points) Homework Assignments/ Approx. 35-50 @ Weighted to equal approximately Worksheets/ Labs approx. 5-20 pts each = 20% of Final Grade Approx. 20% Final Grade approximately 500 Approx. 1000 total 100%
+Category Approx. Available Points Approximate % of Final Grade Unit Exams (4) = approx. 60% Final Grade Calculation 4 @ 100 points = 400 Weighted to equal Official Blackboard Quizzes approx. 20% Final Grade Calculation Best 5 out of 6 @ 20 points = 100 Approximately 80% of Final Grade (Notice that these points are WORTH MORE thanAssignment or Lab Points) Homework Assignments/ Worksheets/ Labs Approx. 20% Final Grade Approx. 35-50 @ approx. 5-20 pts each = approximately 500 Weighted to equal approximately 20% of Final Grade Approx. 1000 total 100%